Fee-for-service: Health care

 FFS is a barrier to coordinated care, or integrated care, exemplified by the Mayo Clinic, because it rewards individual clinicians for performing separate treatments.
 FFS also does not pay providers to pay attention to the most costly patients, which could benefit from interventions such as phone calls that can make some hospital stays and 911 calls unnecessary.
 In the US, FFS is the main payment method.
 Executives regret the changes to managed care, believing that FFS turned "industrious, productivity-oriented physicians into complacent, salaried employees."
 General practitioners have less autonomy after switching from a FFS model to integrated care.
 Patients, when moved off of a FFS model, may have their choices of physicians restricted, as was done in the Netherlands' attempt to move to co-ordinated care.

 When physicians cannot bill for a service, it serves as a disincentive to perform that service if other billable options exist.
 Electronic referral, when a specialist evaluates medical data (such as laboratory tests or photos) to diagnose a patient instead of seeing the patient in person, would often improve health care quality and lower costs.
 However, "in the private fee-for-service context, the loss of specialist income is a powerful barrier to e-referral, a barrier that might be overcome if health plans compensated specialists for the time spent handling e-referrals."

 In Canada, the proportion of services billed under FFS from 1990 to 2010 shifted substantially.
-Less care was paid out for patients under the 55 while for those over 65, payment for diagnostic services was sharply increased.
+Less care was paid out for patients under 55 while for those over 65, payment for diagnostic services was sharply increased.